nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-base/index.md

 ---
-title: 'How to Convert a Decimal to Base'
+title: 'How to Convert a Decimal to a Base'
 date: '2020-05-15'
 description: ''
 keywords: ['javascript', 'decimal', 'base', 'conversion']